lmarsbrown/STRIPS/README.md

     <td>Function</td>
     <td>(state:State, params:Array)</td>
       <td>Boolean</td>
     <td>This function is similar to the execution function except instead of returning a modified copy of the state it returns a boolean that is true if the action can be performed and false if it cannot be performed.
-This function should NOT modifiy the state.</td>
+This function should NOT modify the state.</td>
   </tr>